 At a different level, Amazon already showed what it could do with a heavily tweaked version of Android with its Kindle Fire tablet.
 Though it also uses Android as its base, Amazon’s operating system has been adapted to fit better with the company’s content offerings and offers an experience a little different from what users will find on other Android tablets.
 It is proving to be a success as well.

 Doro is also tweaking Android for its needs, and that is an encouraging sign for Google’s Android OS as it finds itsway onto more and more devices.
 Also, this is a pattern we are likely to see more of in the future.
-The Samsung Galaxy S III, unveiled last week, revealed more and more non-Google apps direct from Samsung aimed at helping users get the best out of their smartphones.
 For many Android purists of course, such enhancements aren’t always welcome.
 But it’s clear that in the future we are going to see more individual manufacturers and developers creating operating systems based on Android (and still running it), but with their own skins, enhancements and features more prominently featured.
 Hopefully, for the purists, there will always be a Google Nexus device, at least!

 Apps for accessibility

 Many elderly people may not need or want a new Dora smartphone, especially if they have an Android device already.
 For those folks, there are still a lot of very useful apps in the Google Play store that can enhance their Android experience.
 And no, we’re not just talking about novelty apps like Make Me Old.